-Having a pollution liability coverage in your policy could prove to be beneficial in protecting your assets and investments from potentially huge expenses.
+Having pollution liability coverage in your policy could prove to be beneficial in protecting your assets and investments from potentially huge expenses.

 Accidents are oftentimes inevitable.
 An umbrella liability insurance can help protect your farm and personal assets in the event you are held responsible for bodily injuries and property damages caused by an accident.

 If a visitor in the farm gets hit by an animal, this coverage can protect you from unexpected expenses.
 Your umbrella liability coverage will pay for the medical bills that arise from injuries caused by the accident.
 If the other party decides to press charges against you, this coverage will also help you pay for the damages.